 The DELMARVA Circumnavigation is a challenging 400 mile, eight day cruise of Chesapeake Bay, Delaware Bay and the coastal Atlantic Ocean up to 50 miles offshore for ASA106 certification and for those experienced sailors wishing to venture offshore on an overnight passage.
 This cruise is conducted on our Island Packet IP40 ocean sailing yacht.

-A Professional US Coast Guard Licensed Captain with ASA Instructor Certifications will skipper this training cruise.
+A Professional US Coast Guard Licensed Captain with ASA Instructor Certifications will conduct this training cruise with the assistance of an experienced First Mate.
 Dates listed below include a one day preparatory seminar on the boat for the entire crew that you'll be sailing with.

 Descriptions for the books referred to cited below can be found at our School Store